Michael Harris II Player Props: Braves vs. Reds

-On Saturday, Michael Harris II (batting .487 in his past 10 games) and the Atlanta Braves face the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
-First pitch is at 4:10 PM ET.
+On Sunday, Michael Harris II (.658 slugging percentage in past 10 games, including two home runs) and the Atlanta Braves play the Cincinnati Reds, whose starting pitcher will be Levi Stoudt.
+First pitch is at 1:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Reds.
+In his most recent game he had a hitless performance (0-for-3) against the Reds.

 Michael Harris II Game Info & Props vs. the Reds